dmo575/social_website/README.md

     - If the method handler has a @NoSessionAllowed annotation, does nothing.

 #### Why use both AOP and Interceptor handlers, instead of either one:
-- Separation of concerns: Interceptors are the conventional place for HTTP request/response modifications while AOP are saved for cross-cutting concerns; that is tasks that involve several unrealted instances, each performing some operation.
+- Separation of concerns: Interceptors are the conventional place for HTTP request/response modifications while AOP are saved for cross-cutting concerns; that is tasks that involve several unrealted entities, each performing some operation.
 - Ease of access: Interceptors make it really easy to access the HTTP req/res because they are intended to modify these things.
 They are even included in the servlet lifecycle.
 With AOP you do need to do some workaround to get to the servlets.
 - Readability: Even tho we can do these things in either place, the standard **seems** to be the one already explained, so going against it makes the code harder to understand.

-### Managing sessions (AOP, Interceptor handlers and @Schedule)
+### Managing sessions with two threads

 The authentication process is organized in a way that allows me to have two threads handle the sessions table at the same time without them stepping onto  eachother's feet: